COMPSCI331-2022/lab-end2end/README.md

 List<Concert> concerts = concertQuery.getResultList();
 ```

-Resources for JPQL have been provided on Canvas.
+Resources, including an add-on lecture video, for JPQL have been provided on Canvas.
 For further information, the Java Enterprise tutorial includes a chapter on JPQL: <https://docs.oracle.com/javaee/7/tutorial/persistence-querylanguage.htm>.

 ###### EntityManager usage scenario